 1. Decide on a contribution amount (up to $2,500/year per employee)

-3. Communicate the benefit to employees
+4. Communicate the benefit to eligible employees

-5. Report contributions per IRC §128 requirements
+6. Report contributions per IRC §128 requirements and upcoming final regs

 ⚠️ Consult a tax professional